Skip to content

 1. Match distribution type to your builder: Ensure distribution_type matches how your ParticleRepresentation was constructed to avoid unintended behavior.

-2. Use physically reasonable parameters: Choose wall_eddy_diffusivity and chamber_radius consistent with your experimental setup.
+3. Use physically reasonable parameters: Choose wall_eddy_diffusivity, chamber_radius, or chamber_dimensions consistent with your experimental setup.

 Limitations